dadrian/dadrian.io/content/blog/posts/stop-inventorying-keys.md

 the key in the certificate is only used for authentication and is only relevant to preventing MITM attacks.
-For a quantum computer to be used to MITM a connection, the computer necessarily needs to exist at the time of the conversation, since the causality of time prevents you from performing an MITM attack on a conversation that has already finished[^3].
+For a quantum computer to be used to MITM a connection, the computer necessarily needs to exist at the time of the conversation, since the causality of time prevents you from performing a MITM attack on a conversation that has already finished[^3].

 Inventorying all keys might reveal all corresponding certificates.
 However, the